Oli-Bateson/vagrant-ansible-centos7-LNMP/README.md

 Edit `ansible/group_vars/all` with your favourite editor and change the `php_version` variable.
 5.5, 5.6 7.1 and 7.2 are the only allowed version numbers at this time.

+### Change MySQL Versions
+Edit `ansible/group_vars/all` with your favourite editor and change the `mysql_version` variable.
+5.5 and 5.7 are the only allowed version numbers at this time.

 ### Update Dependencies
 After changing any ansible settings just run `vagrant up --provision` to propagate the changes to the VM.